tvandinther/Fallible/README.md

 ### `Fallible<T>`

 `Fallible<T>` is a readonly record struct meaning that it is immutable, is identified by its properties and is allocated on the stack.
 It can not be created directly.
-To create a `Fallible<T>` object you can cast either explicitly or implicitly from one of the following three types.
+To create a `Fallible<T>` object you can cast either explicitly or implicitly from `T` or `Error`.
+Using a cast from only these two types as the only way to create a `Fallible<T>` object ensures that we always have either an error or a value.

-- `T`
-- `Error`
-- `(T?, Error?)`

 This gives the succinct interface for the creation of a `Fallible<T>` object as per the examples below.